Impurities

-Removing impurity from a mattress
+Removing impurity from a carpet

 Q: We have wall to wall carpets on each room's floor in our house.
 If it gets impure, how can one make it paak?
 It is not possible to pick it up and let water flow through it.
 I take a dry towel.
 Pour water over the impurity and rub it dry with the towel.
 I repeat it three times.
 Does it make the carpet pure?